Caregiving: Getting Organized and Mobilizing Help

 Communication & Flexibility

-Don't forget to engage your loved one in conversations about their caregiving needs.
+Don't forget to engage the person you care caring in conversations about their caregiving needs.
 Remember that they are also losing aspects of their independence.
 This can be very troubling for individuals who have never had to rely on others for assistance.
 It is always a challenge to accept the need for assistance and then to ask for it.
 This is true for both the patient and the caregiver.
 Communicating about needs with each other is a key component to a successful caregiving relationship.

 It is important to accept that things in this caregiving relationship may be beyond your control.
 Appointments will be changed or canceled.
 Treatment plans will be altered.
 Side effects may impact your loved one's quality of life.
 Flexibility in coping with these changes is of utmost importance.
 Work with the care team to be as proactive in preparing for these "hiccups" as you can be.